Murmur of the Heart: Critical reception

 Italian actress Lea Massari received positive reviews for her performance.

-Roger Ebert gave the film a four-star review, comparing it favorably to The 400 Blows, and wrote of the incest that Malle "takes the most highly charged subject matter you can imagine, and mutes it into simple affection."
-Judith Crist, writing for New York, praised the "remarkable" performances of Lea Massari, Benoît Ferreux and Daniel Gélin.
+Roger Ebert gave the film four out of four stars, comparing it favorably to The 400 Blows (1959).
+He wrote of the incest that Malle "takes the most highly charged subject matter you can imagine, and mutes it into simple affection."
+Judith Crist, writing for New York, praised the "remarkable" performances of Lea Massari, Benoît Ferreux, and Daniel Gélin.
 Richard Schickel, writing for Life, said he had a "strange enthusiasm" for the film, which he felt demonstrated "taste, charm and the most winning sentiment."
 Variety staff complimented Ferreux and Massari's performances.
 In The New York Times, Roger Greenspun wrote that the film "isn't very good" and "that it could probably have been made with as much distinction by any of those directors, all equally anonymous, who specialize in urban romantic comedy (or tragedy) of a sophistication that is supposed to be peculiarly French."
-John Simon wrote that Murmur of the Heart treats incest charmingly but unsatisfactorily.
+John Simon wrote that Murmur of the Heart treats incest charmingly, but unsatisfactorily.

-Pauline Kael, critic for The New Yorker, wrote that the film was like "a fine old jazz record, but when it's over it has the kick of a mule, a funny kick."
+Pauline Kael, critic for The New Yorker, wrote that the film is like "a fine old jazz record, but when it's over it has the kick of a mule, a funny kick".
+She described Massari as "superb".

-In 1989, Desson Howe wrote in The Washington Post that the film maintained its "fresh intelligence and delicacy" and that "Malle's world of sarcastic, upper-middle-class brats seems to be Murmurs most enduring creation."
-In 1990, Richard Stengel gave the film an A− in Entertainment Weekly, writing, "Almost everything about this coming-of-age story rings true, and Malle avoids any heavy-handed explanations of family behavior."
-Critic Pauline Kael called Massari "superb".
-In his 2002 Movie & Video Guide, Leonard Maltin gives the film three and a half stars, calling it a "fresh, intelligent, affectionately comic tale".
+In 1989, Desson Howe wrote in The Washington Post that the film maintained its "fresh intelligence and delicacy", and that "Malle's world of sarcastic, upper-middle-class brats seems to be Murmurs most enduring creation."
+In 1990, Richard Stengel gave the film an A− in Entertainment Weekly, writing: "Almost everything about this coming-of-age story rings true, and Malle avoids any heavy-handed explanations of family behavior."
+In his 2002 Movie & Video Guide, Leonard Maltin gave the film three-and-a-half out of four stars, calling it a "fresh, intelligent, affectionately comic tale".
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 18 critics' reviews.

-Director Wes Anderson has cited Murmur of the Heart as an influence, saying he loved the characters Laurent and Clara.
-Of the incest, he said, "The stuff between him and the mother feels more kind of romantic almost—but also taboo and scary in a way, which makes it even more seductive."
+Director Wes Anderson has cited Murmur of the Heart as an influence, saying he loves the characters of Laurent and Clara.
+Of the incest, he said: "The stuff between him and the mother feels more kind of romantic almost—but also taboo and scary in a way, which makes it even more seductive."
 Director Noah Baumbach has also named the film as an influence.
-Rotten Tomatoes counted 16 favorable reviews out of 17 for a score of 94%.

 Accolades

-Murmur of the Heart was nominated for Best Original Screenplay at the 1973 Academy Awards.
+Murmur of the Heart was nominated for Best Original Screenplay at the 45th Academy Awards.
 It was also in competition, in the French part of the official selection, at the 1971 Cannes Film Festival.